jlacasa/mixed-models-spring25/content/1-intro.md

 The expected value measures the average outcome of $$Y$$.
 The variance measures the dispersion of $$Y$$, i.e. how far the possible outcomes are spread out from their average.

 {% include figure.html img="day1/normal_univariate.png" alt="Univariate Normal distributions" caption="Figure 3.
-Normal distributions" width="75%" #univariate_normal %}
+Normal distributions" width="75%" id = "univariate_normal" %}

 **Discuss in the plot above:**
 -   Expected value